learning-zone/python-basics/README.md

 C is the micro-level.
 It is incremented for each bug fix release.
 Not all releases are bug fix releases.

-In the run-up to a new major release, ‘A’ series of development releases are made denoted as alpha, beta, or release candidate.
+In the run-up to a new major release, 'A' series of development releases are made denoted as alpha, beta, or release candidate.

-Alphas are early releases in which interfaces aren’t finalized yet; it’s not unexpected to see an interface change between two alpha releases.
+Alphas are early releases in which interfaces aren't finalized yet; it's not unexpected to see an interface change between two alpha releases.

 Betas are more stable, preserving existing interfaces but possibly adding new modules, and release candidates are frozen, making no changes except as needed to fix critical bugs.

 Alpha, beta and release candidate versions have an additional suffix.

-The suffix for an alpha version is “aN” for some small number N,
+The suffix for an alpha version is "aN" for some small number N,

-The suffix for a beta version is “bN” for some small number N,
+The suffix for a beta version is "bN" for some small number N,

-And the suffix for a release candidate version is “cN” for some small number N.
+And the suffix for a release candidate version is "cN" for some small number N.

 In other words, all versions labeled 2.0aN precede the versions labeled 2.0bN, which precede versions labeled 2.0cN, and those precede 2.0.

-You may also find version numbers with a “+” suffix, e.g. “2.2+”.
+You may also find version numbers with a "+" suffix, e.g. "2.2+".
 These are unreleased versions, built directly from the subversion trunk.
-In practice, after a final minor release is made, the subversion trunk is incremented to the next minor version, which becomes the “a0” version, e.g. “2.4a0”.
+In practice, after a final minor release is made, the subversion trunk is incremented to the next minor version, which becomes the "a0" version, e.g. "2.4a0".

 ## Q. Where is math.py (socket.py, regex.py, etc.) source file?

-If you can’t find a source file for a module, it may be a built-in or dynamically loaded module implemented in C, C++ or other compiled language.
+If you can't find a source file for a module, it may be a built-in or dynamically loaded module implemented in C, C++ or other compiled language.
 In this case you may not have the source file or it may be something like mathmodule.c, somewhere in a C source directory (not on the Python Path).
 There are (at least) three kinds of modules in Python:

 - Modules written in Python (.py);
 - Modules written in C and dynamically loaded (.dll, .pyd, .so, .sl, etc);